Isorym21/Isory-Santana/README.md

    ```

 4. By default, the Portfolio Minimal Starter has a `content` directory at the root of your Gatsby site.
 There, you can edit the theme settings as well as add content for your sections.
 To learn more about it, have a look at the [Readme of Portfolio Minimal](https://github.com/konstantinmuenster/gatsby-theme-portfolio-minimal/tree/main/gatsby-theme-portfolio-minimal#readme).

----

-## Thanks a lot for using this starter! 💪

-Please give proper credit by linking back to https://www.konstantin.digital/ Thanks!

-If you find any bugs or have feature suggestions, create a new issue or pull request 🙏